NashidC/Poke-Info/README.md

 - This web application will be built using React app
 - 12 separate functional components rendering their specific content
 - React Router will allow user to switch from one component to the next
+- React Hooks implementation
 - Axios will be utilize to extract data from third party API, PokéAPI, render into the DOM.
+- The PokéAPI will not require an API KEY.

 ### Styling
-- Poké-info application will be developed using CSS flexbox layout and React
+- Poké-info application will be developed using CSS flexbox layout to uniquely align and distribute elements on the web app page.
+- Responsive design will be implemented by utlizing media queries for all 3 screen sizes compatibility: desktop, tablet, and mobile.